Swiss People's Party: Ideology

 The SVP adheres to national conservatism, aiming at the preservation of Switzerland's political sovereignty and a conservative society.
 Furthermore, the party promotes the principle of individual responsibility and is skeptical toward any expansion of governmental services.
 This stance is most evident in the rejection of an accession of Switzerland to the European Union, the rejection of military involvement abroad, and the rejection of increases in government spending on social welfare and education.
+The SVP "does not reject either democracy or the liberal order," and according to some observers the terms "right-wing populist" or "far-right" are rarely used to describe it in Switzerland.

-The emphasis of the party's policies lie in foreign policy, immigration and homeland security policy as well as tax and social welfare policy.
+The emphasis of the party's policies lies in foreign policy, immigration and homeland security policy as well as tax and social welfare policy.
 Among political opponents, the SVP has gained a reputation as a party that maintains a hard-line stance.

 Foreign policy

 In its foreign policy the SVP opposes the growing involvement of Switzerland in intergovernmental and especially supranational organisations, including the UN, EEA, EU, Schengen and Dublin treaties, and closer ties with NATO.
-The party stands for a strict neutrality of the country and the preservation of the strong role of the Swiss army as the institution responsible for national defense.
+The party stands for a strict neutrality of the country and the preservation of the strong role of the Swiss Armed Forces as the institution responsible for national defense.
 They believe that the army should remain a militia force and should never become involved in interventions abroad.

 In June and July 2010, the party used the silly season for floating the notion of a "Greater Switzerland", where instead of Switzerland joining the EU, the border regions of Switzerland's neighbours would join Switzerland, submitted in July in the form of a motion to the Federal Council by Dominique Baettig, signed by 26 SVP Councillors.
 Some, such as newspaper Die Welt, have also speculated that the initiative could be a response to the suggestion by Muammar al-Gaddafi to dissolve Switzerland and divide its territory among its neighbouring countries.

 Another key concern of the SVP is what it alleges is an increasing influence of the judiciary on politics.
 According to the SVP, this influence, especially through international law, increasingly puts the Swiss direct democracy in question.
 Public law which is legitimate by direct democracy standards should be agreed upon by the federal court.
 The European law, which according to the SVP is not democratically legitimate, shall always be subordinate to the Swiss law.
 The SVP also criticises the judiciary as undemocratic because the courts have made decisions against the will of the majority.